Driver charged with DWI in crash that killed Lincoln County sheriff's deputy

 Case is accused of driving drunk in a head-on crash that killed off-duty Lincoln County sheriff’s deputy Steven T. Tucker on July 8.

-Tucker, 60, was on a Harley Davidson motorcycle, heading north on Highway J when Case's southbound car crossed the center line near Bruning Lane and hit Tucker’s motorcycle, police said.
+Tucker, 60, was off-duty that night.
+He was riding a Harley Davidson motorcycle, heading north on Highway J when Case's southbound car crossed the center line near Bruning Lane and hit Tucker’s motorcycle, police said.
+Tucker died at the scene.

 People are also reading…

 According to online court documents, Case was on probation in a Troy misdemeanor assault case from March 2022.
 One of the conditions of probation was that he be evaluated for substance abuse and get treatment.
-He also was put on probation in 2008 after pleading guilty in a drug distribution case in St. Charles County, according to court documents.
+He also was put on probation in 2008 after pleading guilty in a drug distribution case in St. Charles County.

-The Highway Patrol said Case was seriously injured in the crash.
-A warrant was issued for Case's blood.
+Tucker joined the sheriff’s office this year and was assigned to the Court Services Bureau.
+He had spent nearly 40 years in the U.S. Army and Army Reserve.

 Tucker was active in a motorcycle club whose members were either current or former law enforcement officers.
 Steven Robertson, president of the Reguladores LEMC Cuivre River motorcycle club, said Tucker helped him form the chapter last September.